 Fill to the top with water just off the boil.

-Wait for *four minutes.
+Let your coffee brew for four minutes.

 The coffee grinds will sink to the bottom.